 - Sales per segment or product – see whether reps are working strategically towards the right customer segments

-These reports provide valuable information about sales processes.
-While there is certainly a mix of skills that are important to being a good sales coach, using data to understand performance is always a good start.
-As the amounts of sales data increases, the more insight that data gives us.
+While there is certainly a mix of skills that are important to being a good sales coach, data helps you focus on the areas that impact performance the most.

 Get your sales coaching reports